 - 6.1.
 Creating the cluster configuration data - 6.2.
 Starting up the Cluster WebUI - 6.3.
 Checking the values to be configured in the cluster environment with two nodes - 6.4.
 Creating the configuration data of a 2-node cluster - 6.5.
-Checking the values to be specified in a cluster environment that has two nodes (using VxVM) - 6.6.
-Creating Configuration Information for a Cluster that Has Two Nodes (Using VxVM) - 6.7.
-Checking the values to be configured in the cluster environment with three nodes - 6.8.
-Creating the configuration data of a 3-node cluster - 6.9.
-Checking the values to be configured in the cluster environment with three nodes (hybrid type) - 6.10.
-Creating the configuration data of a 3-node cluster (hybrid type) - 6.11.
-Saving the cluster configuration data - 6.12.
+Checking the values to be configured in the cluster environment with three nodes - 6.6.
+Creating the configuration data of a 3-node cluster - 6.7.
+Checking the values to be configured in the cluster environment with three nodes (hybrid type) - 6.8.
+Creating the configuration data of a 3-node cluster (hybrid type) - 6.9.
+Saving the cluster configuration data - 6.11.
 Creating a cluster